 Analysis | GOPers’ efforts to distance themselves from Jan.
-6 increasingly come under a microscope
+6 face increasing scrutiny

 In the same filing, Alexander’s lawyers also say Alexander “testified that he had phone conversations with Rep. [Mo] Brooks’ staff about a ‘Dear Colleague’ letter and how his activists could be helpful.”
 It added: “Mr. Alexander believes he exchanged a text message with Rep. Brooks, contents which he provided to the Committee.”

 Brooks’s office back in January said the Alabama Republican “has no recollection of ever communicating in any way with whoever Ali Alexander is.”
-But in a response to Politico, it acknowledged receiving a text from someone who said they were Alexander.
+But in a response to Politico, it acknowledged receiving a text from someone identifying as Alexander.

 “Outside of this possible text message with someone who claimed to be ‘Ali Alexander,’ Congressman Brooks has no recollection of any other communications involving Congressman Brooks and someone claiming to be ‘Ali Alexander,’ ” it said, “and, after a search involving cell phone records and emails, Congressman Brooks has found no communications that purport to involve Congressman Brooks and anyone claiming to be ‘Ali Alexander.’ ”